fizzyfrosty/BondApp/README.md

 A corresponding 'view model' is initialized with arbitrary data.

 The View Controller then binds the 'view model' to the 'view'.
-In a real world situation, this binding logic should be done in the 'controller'.
+In a real world situation, this binding logic should be done in the 'view'.

 A 'data model' is initialized with arbitrary data.